SilverScript Plan Support

 - Annual Enrollment Period (AEP): Each year Medicare's AEP begins October 15 and ends December 7.
 During this time, Medicare allows you to end your membership with a Part D plan.
 Your request to leave a plan during the AEP takes effect January 1st of the following year.

 - Special Enrollment Period (SEP): In certain situations, such as moving out of your plan's service area or taking residence in a long-term care facility, you may end your membership without waiting for the AEP.
-Click here to see the list of circumstances that qualify for an SEP or visit the Medicare website at .
+See the list of circumstances that quality for an SEP or visit the Medicare website at .

 Coverage Determinations Process